mmerali96/xp-hydra-tic-tac-toe-test/NOTES.md

       - ✅ check for player X
       - ✅ check player O

+    -
-    - 🚧 check for vertical winner in middle column
+    - ⚠ check for vertical winner in middle column
     - ⚠ check for vertical winnner in last column
     - ⚠ if there is no winner, return false

+- 🚧 DEBT6: refactor checkWinners test to be in describe block and have cleanup that reinitializes board to empty state before each test.

   - ⚠ play() should loop through players until checkBoard() function returns winner